dojo/docs/dojox/grid/EnhancedGrid/plugins/Printer.rst

 exportSelectedToHTML
 	Export selected rows to HTML string, but do NOT print.
 Users can use this to implement print preview.
+	You'll also probably need to call grid.normalizePrintedGrid(doc), see the above explanation.

 ==============  ==================  ==========================  ====================================================
 Arguments       Type                Optional/Mandatory          Description
 ==============  ==================  ==========================  ====================================================
-args            Object              Optional(default to {})     Including title, cssFiles and writerArgs
+args            Object              Optional(default to {})     Including title, cssFiles and writerArgs onExported      function(string)    Mandatory                   Callback function, do something with the result string.
 ==============  ==================  ==========================  ====================================================

 The content of the args parameter for the above functions is: